frankelsammy/Fantasy-golf/README.md

 scores in a file.

 The code for this project can be found in the src/java directory, with the main method of the project being found in Data.java

+After the program is run, final scores will be present in the file titled Results.